Euro's falling share in global reserves to accentuate weakness

 However, with the dollar rising and U.S. yields moving higher, many are shifting back, mostly at the expense of the euro and, to a degree, the Australian and Canadian dollars.

-That quiet shift in reserve allocation coincides with a debate about whether China's yuan should be included in the IMF's basket of global currencies, just like the dollar, the euro, the yen JPY=, sterling GBP=D4 and the Swiss franc CHF=.
+That quiet shift in reserve allocation coincides with a debate about whether China’s yuan should be included in the IMF’s basket of global currencies, just like the dollar, the euro, the yen, sterling and the Swiss franc .